-Course Description: This course is an inquiry into the interrelationship between theology and the natural sciences.
-Team taught by a physicist and a philosopher, the course investigates how ideas of God have been affected by advances in the natural sciences, primarily physics and biology.
-The readings cover a range of positions by thoughtful advocates of competing visions on the compatibility of various scientific and religious claims
+This course is an inquiry into the interrelationship between theology and the natural sciences.
+The course investigates how ideas of God have been affected by advances in the natural sciences, primarily physics and biology.
+The readings cover a range of positions by thoughtful advocates of competing visions on the compatibility of various scientific and religious claims.